KeunwooPark/DeepFisheyeDataset/README.md

 ### Terms and Conditions
 The download and use of the dataset is released for academic research only and it is free to researchers from educational or research institutes for non-commercial purposes.
 When downloading the dataset you agree to (unless with expressed permission of the authors): not redistribute, modificate, or commercial usage of this dataset in any way or form, either partially or entirely.

-If you use the dataset or parts of it in your research, you must cite the respective paper.
+If you use the dataset or parts of it in your research, you must cite this paper.
 ```
 @inproceedings{Park2020DeepFisheye,
   title = {DeepFisheye: Near-Surface Multi-Finger Tracking Technology Using Fisheye Camera},